 The truth is, fresh dates are fabulous all by themselves and don’t really need dressing up.
 But for an appetizer – they work really well done with a simple cheese filling.
 I’ve done them here with a bit of cream cheese mashed with feta and chèvre, just because I had all three of these cheeses on hand.
 Then I topped them three different ways using blue cheese, jalapeño pepper, and walnuts.

 18 large fresh dates, I used Medjool dates (pitted)

 1/2 tsp honey

-blue cheese crumbles, walnuts, jalapeños or whatever else you like – almonds, olives, pimento, etc.
+blue cheese crumbles, walnuts, almonds, jalapeños, pecans, etc.

 Mash the cheese and honey together.
 Cut a slit in the dates and stuff with about one teaspoon of filling.
 Top however you like.
-Refrigerate if serving later – but let the dates stand on the counter for a few minutes before serving – they should be around room temperature for optimum flavour.
+Serve at room temperature.